 When identifying PlugX and lateral movement techniques utilized in attacks, it’s important to be able to determine anomalous events.
 It was relatively easy for us to flag the events related to the breach because they were anomalies; after looking into these anomalies, we were able to map them out to known techniques that attackers previously used.
 Keeping an eye on anomalous events could help detect incidents earlier.
 In order to have effective visibility and correlation at all times, enterprises need to have an integrated view of all of their interconnected security solutions.
 Automated protection and efficient threat hunting, investigation, and response, such as that provided by Trend Micro XDR, will help ensure that enterprises are secured from advanced threats.

 Trend Micro Solutions

 Trend Micro’s comprehensive XDR solution applies the most effective expert analytics to the deep data sets collected from Trend Micro solutions across the enterprise — including email, endpoints, servers, cloud workloads, and networks — making faster connections to identify and stop attacks.
 Powerful artificial intelligence (AI) and expert security analytics correlate data from customer environments and Trend Micro’s global threat intelligence to deliver fewer, higher-fidelity alerts, leading to better, early detection.
-One console with one source of prioritised, optimised alerts supported with guided investigation simplifies the steps needed to fully understand the attack path and impact on the organisation.
+One console with one source of prioritized, optimized alerts supported with guided investigation simplifies the steps needed to fully understand the attack path and impact on the organization.